 The overall harsh environmental conditions and scarcity of fresh water in the coastal areas of Namibia have always discouraged people from settling.
 However, some areas have been occupied for hundreds of thousands of years.
-Archaeological sites along the central coast witness the evidence of human activity and date back between 400,000 and 700,000 years were dominated by piles of used shells (mainly white mussel shells) and scattered bones.156 The Kuiseb river delta, close to Walvis Bay, shows a remarkably rich record of occupation over the past 2,000 years with a number of remaining artefacts.
-In particular the Aonin (Topnaar) community lived along the central coast and survived through supplementing their diet with shellfish and stranded mammals collected along the shore.157
+Archaeological sites along the central coast witness the evidence of human activity and date back between 400,000 and 700,000 years were dominated by piles of used shells (mainly white mussel shells) and scattered bones.
+The Kuiseb river delta, close to Walvis Bay, shows a remarkably rich record of occupation over the past 2,000 years with a number of remaining artefacts.
+In particular the Aonin (Topnaar) community lived along the central coast and survived through supplementing their diet with shellfish and stranded mammals collected along the shore.
+The strandard properties of the coast and survived through supplementing their diet with shellfish and stranded mammals collected along the shore.

-From the 15th century onwards new artefacts were discovered which revealed trading between the coastal communities and seafarers.158 During 1844 the Europeans established a trading post onshore where the locals started trading cattle and small stock with the seafarers.
+From the 15th century onwards new artefacts were discovered which revealed trading between the coastal communities and seafarers.
+During 1844 the Europeans established a trading post onshore where the locals started trading cattle and small stock with the seafarers.
 By the mid-19th century, British merchants had set up commercial operations at Walvis Bay.
 Interest among the seafarers mostly from Europe to trade with the coastal communities increased, as did the shipping and fishing vessel activities within Namibian waters.